 Amid the historic snowstorm at the beginning of November, Colorado Governor Jared Polis has declared a disaster emergency.
 To assist those affected most by the storm, such as mountain towns and the Eastern plains, Polis made the decision to activate the Colorado National Guard.
 The Guard was instructed to bring needed goods, like food, water and blankets.

-With November nearly halfway over it’s a bit unusual, but not unexpected, for the Denver metro to experience its first snowstorm of the season, with more snow on its way possibly in the next week or two.
+With November nearly over it’s a bit unusual, but not unexpected, for the Denver metro to experience its first snowstorm of the season, with more snow on its way possibly in the next week or two.
 Per the usual Colorado temperament, some areas of the metro got many more inches than others, with some mountain towns achieving more than 2 to 3 feet.

 While not Denver’s largest snowfall on record, with 31 inches falling in 2003 and 45 inches falling in 1913, the biggest two on record to date, any large storm such as the one that Colorado experienced at the beginning of the month is bound to break records and upset the lives of Colorado citizens.